A NATURAL PROGRESSION IN

 ________________________________________________________________________

-With the invention of flight we have been able to view the earth from above and with the invention of photography,
+Aerial Landscape - Through the invention of flight we have been able to view the earth from above.

-and completed over 120 acrylic on canvas pieces and hundreds of works on paper.
+about 6 years and completed over one hundred and twenty acrylic on canvas pieces and hundreds of works on paper.

 _______________________________________________________________________